sam81/sam81.github.io/r_guide_bookdown/11_lattice.md

 ## 6    2         4   No-Al    Drug   Yuppy
 ```

 we'll start visualising the data along one dimension, the species.
 This is a single dimension, that can be easily handled by the base graphics system, but can be equally well displayed with lattice.
-Since the high level lattice plotting functions require the data to be entered as a dataframe, we'll use the `aggregate` function to get a dataframe with the mean values of `socialint`, the dependent variable, on the bases of the species:
+Since the high level lattice plotting functions require the data to be entered as a dataframe, we'll use the `aggregate` function to get a dataframe with the mean values of `socialint`, the dependent variable, on the basis of the species:

 ```r